ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/docker-build-cloud/actions.md

 You can do this in the browser using the `Add file` button to create a new file or upload the file from your computer.
 You can also use `git` from the command line.

-Next, add the `build.yml` file below to the `.github/workflows` directory in your repository.
+Next, add the `build.yml` file below to the `.github/workflows` directory in your repository:

 ```yml
 name: image-build